kristjanjansen/fachwerk2/README.md

 It is a viable option and could provide excellent developer experience for the framework consumers.
 Visualia still prioritizes minimal tooling and directly accessible source code over the Typescript benefits.

-Note that this could be reconsidered in the future, giving Deno is already part of the project toolchain.
+Note that this could be reconsidered in the future, giving Deno is part of the project toolchain already.

-## Backstory
+### Tell me the backstory

 Current initiative is actually a second take on the same idea: creating lightweight dynamic documents using latest Javascript features, VueJS and Markdown.